 - Infant spine development – At birth, babies are in a state of flexion, still curled up, with their spine in a natural long c-shaped (convex) curve.
 Gradually as the muscles in his neck get stronger, he begins to lift his heavy head against gravity, and a curve starts to develop in his neck to help balance his head.
 When a baby starts to creep and crawl the lower back (lumbar curve) and the muscles that support it develop.
 Only by about the first year does your baby attain the ‘S’ shape in the spine.

 - Stress of lying flat – Laying an infant flat on his back stretches the c-curved spine into a straight line, which is against his natural shape.
-This is not a sound physiological position.
+This is not believed to be a sound physiological position for prolongued periods of time.

-- Physical deformities – Babies who spend a lot of the day lying flat in a buggy may end up with plagiocephaly (deformed skulls, flattened on the back or side) and deformed bodies with poor muscle tone.
+- Physical affects – Babies who spend a lot of the day lying flat in a buggy may be affected by plagiocephaly (flattened skull on the back or side) and poorer muscle tone.

 Advantages of baby slings: